Eli Nacht: Holmes Place Country Club

 Although there had been attempts to construct a country club for over 20 years, but eventually was successfully finish constructed during Eli Nacht's term while serving as the head of municipal economical company of Ashdod.
 Holmes Palace Country Club was opened on June 19, 2024.

 Israel Empowerment Lobby

 Israel Empowerment Lobby (IEL) is an organization founded by Eli Nacht and supported by Knesset members, which, together city mayors, businesspeople, high-ranking officials, and diplomats, promotes better mutual understanding between Israel and the Christian world, ensuring broader support for Israel through special events and joint initiatives.
 As part of the organization's work, Israeli delegations have met with representatives of the heads of various states, such as South Korea, China, Azerbaijan, the United States, Canada, and others.

 Solidarity with Israel

 In March 2024, Eli Nacht hosted a delegation from Duisburg in Ashdod headed by Mona Neubaur, Deputy Minister-President of North Rhine-Westphalia and State Minister for Economics, Industry, Climate Protection and Energy.
-This was an act of solidarity with Israel after the 7 October Hamas-led attack on Israel and subsequent Gaza war.
+This was an act of solidarity with Israel after the October 7 attacks and subsequent Gaza war.